dikshita-git/P-M-Test/README.md

 #### 6. Check the system's IP address

 ```
-IP_address=$(ip -4 -o a | cut -d '' -f 2,7 | cut -d '/' -f 1)      #Showing IP address of system including network interfaces and IPV4 on the system
+IP_address=$(ip a)      #Showing IP address of system including network interfaces and IPV4 on the system
 echo "IP address and network interface of system: $IP_address"

 ```